RegionHalland/styleguide/README.md

 ## Deployment

-The styleguide is currently served via Github Pages and publishes whatever is in the `gh-pages` branch.
+The styleguide is temporarily served via Github Pages and publishes whatever is in the `gh-pages` branch.
 Since Github Pages only supports static files, the `dist/` folder are not built server-side and has to be commited.

 1. Before pushing changes, build all files for production:
 ```sh